 L'editore e autore

 Daniel Kothenschulte is an author, curator, and lecturer on film and art history, and a lover of animation since he first saw The Jungle Book at the age of three.
 As a film journalist, he is responsible for the film section in the German national daily newspaper Frankfurter Rundschau and a regular contributor to WDR Television.
 He has taught at various universities, including Städelschule in Frankfurt; the University of Applied Sciences and Arts, Dortmund; and the University of Television and Film Munich.
-He is the author of Hollywood in the ’30s and The Art of Pop Video, as well as books about Robert Redford, Fritz Lang’s Metropolis, and artist Mike Kelley.
-In addition, he provides accompanying music to silent films on the piano.
+He is the author of Hollywood in the ’30s and The Walt Disney Film Archives.

 Das Walt Disney Filmarchiv.
 Die Animationsfilme 1921–1968Copertina rigida, rilegata in quarto, 620 pagine